 At the law offices of Schierer & Ritchie, our Peoria attorneys advise clients about U.S. immigration laws and help you overcome any obstacles that come in the way of achieving your dreams.
-If you are interested in becoming a permanent resident or citizen of the United States, we are ready to help.
+If you are interested in becoming a permanent resident or citizen of the United States, our immigration lawyers in Peoria IL are ready to help.

 Our practice areas include family-based immigration, visas, green cards, naturalization, and citizenship.
 For a consultation, please contact our offices today.